noiredayz/trilaud/README.md

 Just add the new channels to channels.txt and send SIGUSR2 to the program or use the web interface to start a reload.

 ## How to use?
 FeelsDankMan ##
+0. Install git.
+Linux and BSD users can use their distros' package manager.
+Windows users can get it from [here](https://gitforwindows.org/) or get it from [Chocolatey](https://community.chocolatey.org/packages/git)
-1. Download or clone the repo **As the program is under constant, daily development I suggest you clone and update it regularly**
+1. Download or clone the repo **As the program is under constant, daily development I suggest you clone it using git and update it regularly**
 2. Copy config.js.example to config.js
 3. Open config.js in a text editor and fill out the config.
 Instruction are inside
 4. create a file called "channels.txt" and fill it with channels you want to be in, one channel per line.
 Empty and too short lines are ignored